kyma-project/lifecycle-manager/README.md

-# kyma-operator
+# lifecycle-manager

 Kyma is the opinionated set of Kubernetes based modular building blocks that includes the necessary capabilities to develop and run enterprise-grade cloud-native applications.
 Kyma operator is a tool that manages the lifecycle of these components in your cluster.

 # Architecture

-The architecture of `kyma-operator` and component operators is based on Kubernetes controllers/operators. `kyma-operator` is a meta operator that coordinates and tracks the lifecycle of kyma components by delegating it to component operators.
+The architecture of `lifecycle-manager` and component operators is based on Kubernetes controllers/operators. `lifecycle-manager` is a meta operator that coordinates and tracks the lifecycle of kyma components by delegating it to component operators.

 Before you go further please make sure you understand concepts of Kubernetes API and resources.
 Recommended reading:
 - [Kubebuilder book](https://book.kubebuilder.io/)